See https://docs.sonarqube.org/display/SONAR/Documentation for current functionality

 sonar.forceAuthentication property is set to

-true), the analysis token of a user with Execute Analysis permission must be provided through the
+true), the credentials of a user having been granted Execute Analysis permission have to be provided through the

 Any user who's granted Execute Analysis permission can run an analysis.